Naveenapathi/Tic_tac_toe-game/README.md

 # Tic_tac_toe-game

-i have created fucntions for all the actions(select the mark, choose player, space check etc) which helped to subdivide the whole problem into small chukcs then called those function in order for the game execution
+i have created fucntions for all the actions(select the mark, choose player, space check etc) which helped to subdivide the whole problem into small chunck then called those function in order for the game execution